 Do I have to be a professional sportsperson?

-Sports franchise providers will be looking for a certain calibre of person to take on what can be a very demanding business opportunity, but you will receive the same exceptional level of training and advice as you would with any other franchise.
-Even if your best competitive days are behind you, it is still possible to deliver a premium quality coaching service for both young people and adults.
+Sports franchise providers will be looking for a certain calibre of person to take on what can be very demanding business opportunities, but you will receive the same exceptional level of training and advice as you would with any other franchise.
+Even if you’re no longer at your physical fitness peak, it is still possible to deliver a premium quality coaching service for both young people and adults.

 Picking the right sports coaching companies